Connecting to RCP

 1. Pre-setup (access to scratch and cluster)

-Please ask Mark to add you to the corresponding groups.
+Please ask Mark or Peter to add you to the corresponding groups (send a message on Slack to get a faster answer).
 You can check your groups at https://groups.epfl.ch/

 2. Setting-up credentials